 Tides: Tide tables

-Site entry/exit: From the beach in front of the yacht club, Stride entry at the landing stage halfway along the pier or the high jump from the end of the pier.
+Site entry/exit: From the beach in front of the yacht club, Stride entry at the landing stage halfway along the pier beside the toilets or the high jump from the end of the pier.

 Underwater directions: The posts of the pier posts are covered in barnacles and kelp.
 The seabed is clear with sand patches, rocks and pebbles.
 Close to the pier it is scattered with junk ranging from heavy girders to old benches.